cosmetic bonding thumb

 The technique is painless and takes approximately 30 minutes to an hour.

-The Procedure
+The Composite Bonding Procedure

 Sometimes roughening the surface of the tooth is needed.
 The dentist will then apply a conditioning fluid that will help clean the tooth and allow the resin to stick to your teeth.

 The bonding resin will next be prepared; your dentist will choose a colour that matches your teeth.
-The resin is a putty-like material that can be molded into any shape and will be applied to your tooth and sculpted by the dentist.
+The resin is a putty-like material that can be moulded into any shape and will be applied to your tooth and sculpted by the dentist.

 The dentist will then beam a bright light on the resin once it is ready, UVA waves from this light cure and solidify the resin in a matter of seconds.